zxyang/cordova-plugin-clientcertificate/README.md

 #### With File API

-- Copy of an embedded certificate in `www` (read only) to a directory accessible in read/write
+- FOR TESTING PURPOSES ONLY (see warning above): Copy of an embedded certificate in `www` (read only) to a directory accessible in read/write
 - Retrieve the final path and execute the handshake SSL

 Add the following code inside `onDeviceReady`: